zubairashfaque/my-site/_posts/2020-01-23-Project-A-Network-Analysis-of-Game-of-Thrones.markdown

 ### 8. Correlation between different measures

-Stannis, Jon Snow, and Daenerys are the most important characters in the fifth book according to PageRank.
-Eddard Stark follows a similar curve but for degree centrality and betweenness centrality: He is important in the first book but dies into oblivion over the book series.
+`Stannis`, `Jon Snow`, and `Daenerys` are the most important characters in the fifth book according to `PageRank`. `Eddard Stark` follows a similar curve but for `degree centrality` and `betweenness centrality`: He is important in the first book but dies into oblivion over the book series.

 We have seen three different measures to calculate the importance of a node in a network, and all of them tells us something about the characters and their importance in the co-occurrence network.
 We see some names pop up in all three measures so maybe there is a strong correlation between them?